gregdan3/gregdan3.github.io/pages/toki-pona/index.md

 ### nasin

-nasin is a collection of lessons, each focusing on a specific usage of Toki Pona which you could encounter while speaking Toki Pona.
+nasin is a collection of lessons focusing on specific uses of Toki Pona which you could encounter while speaking.
 These are not taught as a way to speak Toki Pona, but as a way of exploring what is possible and what others do.
-You may choose to use any/all of these nasin
+You may choose to use any/all of these nasin, or none of them, but all of them are beneficial to your understanding of Toki Pona.

-You should be confident in your understanding of Toki Pona before starting any of these.

 <!-- - [pu taso](./sona/pu-taso.html): only using Toki Pona: The Language of Good -->
 <!-- - nimi sin -->